hannazo/fictional-spoon/README.md

 ## Usage

-Open https:// to access the Note Taker web page.
+Click on the [link](https://boiling-fjord-26165.herokuapp.com/) to access the Note Taker web page.

 ## License